ivan-borovets/fastapi-clean-example/README.md

 In this project, we treat both **Infrastructure** and **Presentation** as adapters, since both adapt the application to the outside world.
-Speaking of dependencies direction, the diagram by R. Martin in Figure 1 can, without significant loss, be replaced by a more concise and pragmatic one — where the adapter layer serves as a bridge, depending both on the internal layers of the application and external components.
+Speaking of dependencies direction, the diagram by R. Martin in Figure 1 can, without significant loss, be replaced by a more concise and pragmatic one — where the adapter layer serves as a "bridge", depending both on the internal layers of the application and external components.
 This adjustment implies **reversing** the arrow from the blue layer to the green layer in R. Martin's diagram.